 Before you start cutting eggplant you'll want to choose a good eggplant.
 Here are some tips to help you get the best value -- and taste -- out of the eggplant.

 You want your eggplant to be firm, but not hard.
 As for the outside layer, look for something that is smooth and shiny.
-If the skin is dull or it is, it may not be the best quality.
+If the skin is dull, it may not be the best quality.
 Make sure there are no brown blemishes or soft spots on the eggplant.

 Take a peek at the stem and see if it is a healthy green.
 For optimal freshness, make sure it is not mushy or moldy.